-One choice is having a Renewable Portfolio Standard (RPS).
-Put simply, such legislation states that a certain percentage of an energy type must come from renewable sources.
-For example, in California, 33% of the electricity used must come from certified renewable sources by 2020.
+Put simply, such legislation states that a certain percentage of an energy type must come from low fossil carbon or renewable sources.
+For example, in California's RPS, 33% of the electricity used must come from certified renewable sources by 2020.
 Companies that supply electricity to industry or consumers must enter into long-term power agreements with renewable energy suppliers to ensure that they can meet the 33% renewable target.
 This provides a ready market for green electricity, but not an unlimited market.
 The renewable energy suppliers need to bid in a competitive marketplace to provide the power, thus costs are kept down.
 The percentage of renewable energy required is expected to grow over time, eventually getting to 80%+.
-The same could be done with liquid hydrocarbon fuels, and natural gas.
-Rule-makers would need to work together with the NREF to ensure there is a market for all the renewable energy coming online, and that the type of projects funded fit into the country's overall energy picture.